nebari-dev/nebari-docs/docs/nebari-slurm/slurm.md

 ## Modifying Node State

 There are several common cases where one would need to manually change the node state.
-All slurm managment is done via the `sacct` and `scontrol` command.
+All slurm management is done via the `sacct` and `scontrol` command.
 In this case we need to use `scontrol` command.

 ```shell